 The goal of the present document is to document the requirements for the CDNI solution and interfaces.
 In order to meet the timelines defined in the working group charter, the present document categorizes the CDNI requirements as "High Priority", "Medium Priority", and "Low Priority".

 1.1.
 Terminology

-This document uses the terminology defined in [RFC6707] as well as in section 1.1 of Framework for CDN Interconnection [I-D.ietf-cdni-framework].
+This document uses the terminology defined in [RFC6707].
 In addition, the key words "High Priority", "Medium Priority" and "Low Priority" in this document are to be interpreted in the following way: